kirinmurphy/codethings-next-router-addons/README.md

 yarn add codethings-nextjs-router-addons
 ```

 ## useUrlParam
 ```
 const {
   paramValue,
+  paramCollection
   updateParam,
   clearParam,
 } = useUrlParam(paramName);
 ```

 ### Read param
-`paramValue` will be populated with a string or array based on the prop in the Url. so:
+`paramValue` returns the param string, and `paramCollection` returns an array if multiple values
 ```
 https://url.com/?paramName=someParamValue

 results in:

 paramValue === 'someParamValue'
+paramCollection === null
 ```

 ```
 https://url.com/?paramName=param1,param2,param3

 results in:

+paramValue === 'param1,param2,param3'
-paramValue === ['param1', 'param2', 'param3'];
+paramCollection === ['param1', 'param2', 'param3']
 ```

 ### Set param
 `updateParam` and `clearParam` will update the active param while persisting any other values.

+`updateParam` accepts either a string or array of values.

-Updates to the params will be pushed to the browser history stack and previous navigation will be accesible with the back/forward browser buttons.
+Updates are pushed to the browser history stack and accessible through the browser navigation.

 ### Override variable names